webplatform/docs-wpd/Infrastructure/architecture/VM_roles/index.md

 * '''Must it have a DNS reverse lookup''':
 * '''Must it have publicly opened ports?''':
 * '''What does it do?''':
+** Runs The Bug Genie

+=== Design Decisions ===
+* VM created to host exclusively Bug Genie project management.
+* Bug Genie will eventually be phased out in favor to something else.

 == notes ==